 Hydro Jetting | Sewer Jetting | Drain Jetting

-Western Septic & Excavation is the company of choice for hydro jetting in south central Idaho.
+Western Septic & Excavation is the company of choice for hydrojetting in south-central Idaho.
 Hydro jetting services are provided in Twin Falls, Jerome, Kimberly, Hansen, Murtaugh, Eden, Filer, Buhl, Hagerman, Wendell, Gooding, and other communities in the Magic Valley.
-We serve a wide range of customers, from residential customers to commercial customers like restaurants and industrial facilities, agricultural and dairy operations, and more.
-Call us at (208) 539-4207 or fill out our contact form to schedule a hydro jetting service today!

-Hydro jetting, also known as drain jetting or sewer jetting, is a process that uses high pressure water and special nozzles to clean the interior of a pipe.
+Hydro jetting, also known as drain jetting or sewer jetting, is a process that uses high-pressure water and special nozzles to clean the interior of a pipe.
 Hydro jetting is a fast and effective means of removing many types of obstructions within a pipe.
-It is also beneficial as a preventative maintenance measure in pipes that are prone to chronic blockages, especially if those blockages are caused by grease buildup or sludge.
+It is also beneficial as a preventative maintenance measure in pipes prone to chronic blockages, especially if they are caused by grease buildup or sludge.

-In hydro jetting applications, having a wide selection of nozzles allows the machine to perform general cleaning of pipes as well as more specific applications, such as removal of grease buildup, root cutting, and descaling of cast iron pipes.
-Western Septic & Excavation maintains a diverse arsenal of custom drilled and specialized nozzles that allow us to perform almost any pipe or sewer cleaning operation.
+In hydro jetting applications, having a wide selection of nozzles allows the machine to perform general cleaning of pipes and more specific applications, such as removing grease buildup, root cutting, and descaling of cast iron pipes.
+Western Septic & Excavation maintains a diverse arsenal of custom-drilled and specialized nozzles that allow us to perform almost any pipe or sewer cleaning operation.

 Restaurant kitchen drains are prone to clogging.
-Grease from dish washing, mopping, soda fountain residue, and ice cream makers can quickly build up in the drain lines.
+Grease from dishwashing, mopping, soda fountain residue, and ice cream makers can quickly build up in the drain lines.
 If left unchecked, the drain will eventually back up, presenting a very unappetizing atmosphere for guests and a health hazard due to open sewage in the kitchen.
-In fact, Idaho food safety regulations require that a restaurant must be closed for business if a sewage backup occurs, until the backup is corrected.
+In fact, Idaho food safety regulations require a restaurant to be closed for business if a sewage backup occurs until the backup is corrected.

 Most reputable restaurants implement a regular preventative maintenance schedule for hydro jetting of their drain lines.
 Kitchen drains are typically jetted at intervals of every 3 months up to once a year.
 A proactive drain jetting maintenance schedule is beneficial to the bottom line of the restaurant and the safety of its guests.

-Hydro jetting is used extensively in the agricultural and dairy sectors.
+Septic hydro jetting services are used extensively in the agricultural and dairy sectors.
 Irrigation pipelines become blocked with silt and debris.
 Dairy barn drains and separator pipes become clogged with straw and manure.
-Hydro jetting will quickly remove these blockages, allowing the operation to return to normal.
+Hydro jetting will quickly remove these blockages, allowing the operator to return to normal.